maxzheng/workspace-tools/docs/README.rst

 * Templates included to setup new product quickly
 * Extensible by adding your own custom commands or modify existing by wrapping them.
 * Trunk based development - one branch per one change that is merged into master when pushed.
-* Full support for git/git-svn with limited support for svn.
 * Cool and sensible shortcut aliases to help you do more by typing less - you will love "tv" [if you know ag]!

 Quick Start Tutorial